danvalen1/Film-Industry-Analysis/README.md

 ## Overview

 Microsoft wants to get into movie production.
-In order to help determine which types on movies they should create, this project analyzes the budgets and returns on investment for movies ranging from 2010-2019.
+This project analyzes the budgets and returns on investment (ROI) for movies ranging from 2010-2019, in order to help determine which types of movies they should create.
 Using data from the Internet Movie Database and The-Numbers.com, the movies were broken down into genre and budget categories to determine any trends in returns on investment.
 This information will be used to help Microsoft's new movie studio maximize their success by selecting genres and budget tiers that will yield the highest return on their investment.
 This project found that, if looking to invest in a low budget film, they should create thriller movies.
 If they are looking to invest in a high budget film, they should create adventure movies.
 These genres will maximize their return on investment at those budget tiers.

 ## Business Problem

 Many large companies have started to venture into creating original video content.
 Seeing the potential and wanting to be able to compete with other companies, Microsoft has created a new movie studio.
-In an effort to be as successful as possible, research must be done into the movie industry to determine what conditions will yield the highest return on investment (ROI).
+In an effort to be as successful as possible, research must be done into the movie industry to determine what conditions will yield the highest return on investment.
 Microsoft's goal is to maximize their return on investment for the movies they create.

 The business questions that will be addressed are: